devMadrit/LWW-Element-Graph-Swift-Example/README.md

 1. Run the example.

 ### Results:
-Each test will appear in the console, documented with the examples the test provides.
+After run each test result will appear in the console, documented with the examples the test provides.

 ######